Cora

 Notable People Named Cora

-Cora Bissett is a versatile Scottish theatre director, playwright, actor, and musician known for her work on various productions and her role as an associate director at the National Theatre of Scotland.
+Cora Bissett is a Scottish theatre director, playwright, actor, and musician known for creating shows like Roadkill and Glasgow Girls, acting in Rab C. Nesbitt and High Times, and serving as an associate director at the National Theatre of Scotland.

-Cora Lenore Williams was a pioneering writer and educator who founded the A-Zed School and the Institute for Creative Development, later renamed Williams College, in Berkeley, California.
+Cora Lenore Williams was a writer and educator who pioneered small group instruction for children and founded the A-Zed School and the Institute for Creative Development, which later became Williams College, in Berkeley, California.

-Cora Belle Brewster was an American physician, surgeon, and medical writer who co-founded two medical journals with her sister.
+Cora Belle Brewster was an American physician and gynecological surgeon who cofounded two medical journals with her sister Flora and worked as a medical writer and editor.

-Cora Mae Bryant, daughter of blues musician Curley Weaver, was an American blues musician who released two solo albums on the Music Maker label.
+Cora Mae Bryant, an American blues musician and daughter of Curley Weaver, released two solo albums on the Music Maker label.

-Cora Millet-Robinet was a renowned French agricultural innovator, silk producer, and author of The French Country Housewife handbook.
+Cora Millet-Robinet was a French agricultural innovator and silk producer who authored the widely read farming, household management and cookery guide The French Country Housewife.

-Cora Thomasina Walker was a pioneering Harlem lawyer and one of the first black women to practice law in New York.
+Cora Thomasina Walker was an American lawyer and one of the first Black women to practice law in New York.

-Cora Kelley Ward was an influential Abstract Expressionist painter and photographer known for her work in the New York City art scene from the 1950s to the 1980s.
+Cora Kelley Ward was a Louisiana-born artist and photographer who studied at Tulane and Hunter College and became known for Abstract Expressionism and her meticulous documentation of the New York art scene from the 1950s to the 1980s.

 Elena Torres